clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/data_structures.md

 ## Maps

+### Intro
+Maps can be hashed or sorted (array maps are also available, but are mostly used for maps with < 10 entries).
+Sorted maps aren't as fast to lookup by key, but the sorting by key makes them useful for iteration in some circumstances.

 ### Building Maps

 `zipmap` associates corresponding entries from two seqs into a map.
 This is used here to assign people to teams.